-Beyond these islands, however, the vast expanse of sea was open for any nation both Chinese and other barbarians to do as they like.
+Beyond these islands, however, the vast expanse of sea is open for any nation both Chinese and other barbarians to do as they like.

 According to the record, a Chinese local government official met a Japanese envoy and mentioned the names of islands, including one (東湧 Dongyin, approximately 40km away from the Chinese coast) on the eastern edge of the Matsu Islands (馬祖列島), that was controlled by the Ming and said the ocean beyond the islands was free for China and any other nation to navigate.

 Ming had effective control only of the coastal area.

 Ming recognized East China Sea as out of its boundary.

 In the time of Ming dynasty (Aug 1617), a Chinese local government official (director of coast defenses) told a Japanese envoy (Akashi Doyu, who was then arrested by Ming) that the Ming's effective control ends in Matsu Islands, and outer ocean is all free to voyage.

 While Akashi was interrogated by the director, the director pointed at one of the islets of Matsu (東湧 Dongyin, the eastern end of Matsu Islands, app.
 40km away from the China mainland) on a map, and said the waters outer than this islet is where “both Chinese and Barbarians (foreigners) can freely (use)”.
 This is an interrogation record, in Ming's official daily reports “Huangming (or Daming) Shilu”.